noodldocs/noodldocs.github.io/extending/create-lib.md

 If you make changes to the library module or project, you need to rebuild and then push the new module to your workspace.

+!> Currently you need to restart Noodl for the module to show up, also you need to restart to make sure you have the latest version of the library.

 ## A tour of the code

 Now you have created a new library module from the template and you have pushed it to your Noodl workspace.
 Let's review the code a bit to get you up and running.